 Ductless

-This is a system that has two separate units (outdoor and indoor) and it does not require use of ducts.
+This is a system that has two separate units (outdoor and indoor) and it does not require the use of ducts.
 The indoor unit carries the power to the outdoor unit.

 Central